scsm-ua/kirtan-guide-en/songs/pralaya-payodhi-jale-dhritavan-asi-vedam.md

     kṣitir iha vipulatare tiṣṭhati tava pṛṣṭhe dharaṇi-dharaṇa-kina-chakra-gariṣṭhe keśava dhṛta-kūrma-śarīra jaya jagadīśa hare

 Oh Keśava!
 Oh Lord of the universe!
 Oh Lord Hari, who have assumed the form of a tortoise!
-All glo- ries to You!
+All glories to You!
 In this incarnation as a divine tortoise the great Mandara Mountain rests upon Your gigantic back as a pivot for churning the ocean of milk.
 From holding up the huge mountain a large scarlike depression is put in Your back, which has become most glorious.

 #### 3